Roger-Heathcote/flashcards/cards/css transitions and animation.md

 tags: flashcards
 ---

-# CSS Transitions and Animation Flashcards
+# CSS transitions and animation

 ## What CSS rule defines an animation and what is it's basic syntax